530300865/TrafficSignRecongnition-LeNet5/README.md

 # TrafficSignRecongnition-LeNet5
 This is a method about traffic sign recognition based LeNet-5 and Tensorflow and Python3

+Belgium is a traffic sign method based on Belgium traffic sign dataset and lenet5

+BelgiumTS-lenet-5:
+                 1. train.py is the code of training and testing.
+                 2. tmp folder contains the trained model.
+Accuracy is about 92%.
+                 3.If you want to use the code and model, you need to download the dataset, and put it in this folder.

 there are two files in in the GTSRB-lenet5.
 One is about direct recognition method.
 The other is about two level lenet-5 recognition method.
 These two method use Germany traffic sign dataset.